saketh-n/dockerized-flask/README.md

 - **Environment Variables**: Managed through Docker Compose for better configuration management.
 - **.dockerignore File**: Added to exclude unnecessary files from the Docker build context.
 - **Multi-Stage Builds**: Used to reduce the size of the final Docker image.
+- **PostgreSQL Database**: Integrated a PostgreSQL database for persistent data storage.
+- **Nginx Reverse Proxy**: Set up Nginx as a reverse proxy to forward requests to the Flask application.
+- **Docker Networks**: Created custom Docker networks to isolate services and improve security.

 ## Conclusion